bhat22s/IoT---Provisioning-Dynamic-Security-/README.md

 This protocol was designed by a team of cryptographers from Graz University of Technology, Infineon Technologies, and Radboud University: Christoph Dobraunig, Maria Eichlseder, Florian Mendel, and Martin Schläffer.

-## Trivium

-The trivium implementation is located in **Trivium-1-master**.
-To run the tests we created for the protocol simply run **test.py** located within the folder.

-This implementation was designed by:
-Johnny Pan and Mario Zamora

-## PRESENT
+## Trivium & PRESENT

-The PRESENT implemention is located in **PRESENT-cipher-master**.
+The implementation for Trivium can be found here:

+The implementation for PRESENT can be found here: https://github.com/xSAVIKx/PRESENT-cipher

+We had to edit both protocols to make them python3 compatible.
+The implementations can be found in the **prestrivtest** folder.
+File **test.py** contains the testing code we created for encryption/decryption speeds for both protocols.